misomip/isomip-plus/To-do_list.md

     14. [TYP vs COM for the same model](https://github.com/misomip/isomip-plus/issues/16) -> Robin Smith,
     15. [focus on boundary layer cross section (y axis = distance from ice rather than ocean depth) -> can see temperature structure (to 5m grid resolution)](https://github.com/misomip/isomip-plus/issues/17) -> Dave Gwyther
     16. [Thermal/haline/u* in supplementary](https://github.com/misomip/isomip-plus/issues/18) -> Xylar Asay-Davis
+    17. Shifted time axis spaghetti plots -> Claire
+    18. hysteresis?
+    19. vertical profiles of T and S (different x positions, each corner of + sign) temp vs distance from ice (rather than depth)

         Ideally submitted back by pull request by end of June.
+Beginning of July writing hackathon?
 6. Write descriptions about each of the figures on Overleaf for the results section, especially figures that won't qualitatively change
 7. Discuss the results, give feedback
-8. Someone to write the Introduction?
+8. Someone to write the Introduction? -> Ben